2023 Best Natural Resources & Conservation Bachelor's Degree Schools in the Southwest Region

 Request Information

 Out of the 20 schools in the Southwest Region that were part of this year’s ranking, University of Phoenix - Arizona landed the # 3 spot on the list.
-Located in the large city of Tempe, UOPX - Arizona is a private for-profit college with a fairly large student population.
+Located in the large city of Tempe, UOPX - Arizona is a private for-profit college with a very large student population.

 Request Information